threefoldtecharchive/rivine/research/stellar/stellar.md

 You can have multiple registered accounts, each with their own balances, requiring XLM to perform transactions.

 Payments from multiple addresses are not possible(as a workaround, one can merge the accounts first).
+## Federation servers
+This allows eay addresses like  bob@yourdomain.com

 ## Ico's, crowdfunding, ...
 As mentioned above, the stellar platform is suited for for crowdfunding or other basic financial operations or agreements